Projects

 KIAS - University of Alberta | 2016 - 2019

 The University of Alberta's Office of the Vice President (Research) and the Kule Institute for Advanced Study are collaborating to develop a picture of the richness and variety of social sciences, humanities and fine arts (SSHA) research at the University of Alberta.
 To that end, we developed a digital Research Map (in beta) based on the websites of all SSHA departments and their full-time faculty members.
-The tool maps faculty members and their research keywords as well as the connections between them and includes a web-based search interface with network data visualization.
-We hope this will help us identify new interdisciplinary connections in support of building research capacity and help research administrators appreciate the heterogeneous network of research undertaken at the University of Alberta.
+The tool maps faculty members and their research keywords, as well as the connections between them, and includes a web-based search interface with network data visualization.
+We hope this will help us identify new interdisciplinary connections to support the building of research capacity and help research administrators appreciate the heterogeneous network of research undertaken at the University of Alberta.

 Mapping Campus Antiracism Protest